Board-Certified Plastic Surgeons Serving Denver & Lone Tree, Colorado

 Treating gynecomastia can also involve treating an underlying medical condition.
 And sometimes, your doctor may recommend off-label medications or testosterone therapy.
 Finally, you may consider non-surgical body contouring treatments.
 However, know that these treatments will only target excess fat — not glandular tissue.
 You may need to address both to achieve a flat and firm chest.

-CoolSculpting® For Non-Surgical Male Breast Reduction
+CoolSculpting® For Non-Surgical Male Breast Reduction in Lone Tree, CO

 For some men, CoolSculpting can be an incredibly effective alternative to male breast reduction surgery.
 This non-invasive treatment uses gentle cooling energy to freeze and eliminate targeted fat cells.
 Applied through comfortable applicator paddles, the energy is painless and does not affect or harm the surrounding tissue.